Latest News

 Fine motor skills

-In English Lions, term one has been very busy; we have made progress in learning the school routine and being independent in our learning.
-We begin our day by developing our fine motor control through activities such as threading, jigsaws and creating patterns in the peg boards; these skills are essential to support us in our writing and following instructions.
+In English Lions, we have adapted well to school.
+We begin our day completing fine motor activities such as threading, jigsaws and creating patterns in the peg boards; these skills are essential to support us in our writing and following instructions.

 Phonics